Complete a Free Application for Federal Student Aid (FAFSA)

 - Notice: Military housing allowance (BAH) is no longer required to be reported on your FAFSA.
-Please be aware that because you are no longer required to report BAH, your financial aid cost of attendance will no longer include an estimated housing cost.

 - If the untaxed income is not reflective of income during the award year (i.e., because you are no longer serving on active duty), you should contact the Financial Aid Office to discuss a "special circumstance" to exclude these amounts from your FAFSA.

 What is an overpayment?

 An overpayment occurs when the student is disbursed more financial aid than the student needs.

 - Failure to report change in credit hours (add/drop) or withdrawal to the Office of Veteran and Military Affairs

 - Failure to report that you are active duty or a dependent of an active duty spouse or parent

 Overpayments must be repaid.
 The student will not receive any additional financial aid until the overpayment is repaid.

 Education Benefits for Veterans and Dependents of Veterans